evieluvsrainbows/Taliyah/README.md

 ## Installation

+> [!NOTE]
+> Installation instructions do not exist for macOS and Linux yet.
+They will be added soon.

 ### Prerequisites

 Before we can get Taliyah up and running, we'll need to install a couple pieces of software in order for Taliyah to actually